Enabling Robots to Communicate their Objectives: User Study

 \prg{Manipulated Variables} We manipulate whether algorithmic teaching assumes exact-inference or approximate-inference.
 For the approximate-inference case, we manipulated two variables: the effect of approximate inference (either \be{deterministic} or \be{probabilistic}) and the distance metric (\be{reward-based}, \be{Euclidean-based}, or \be{strategy-based}), in a 2--by--3 factorial design, for a total of six approximate inference models.
 For the strategy-based distance metric, the type of effect does not matter since distances are either $0$ or $\infty$, so there are five unique approximate-inference models.

 We show the participant one training environment at a time, in the order that the examples were selected by each algorithm.

 \prg{Dependent Measures} In the end, we are interested in how well human participants learn a specific setting of reward parameters $\theta^*$ from the training examples.
-Since we cannot ask them to write down a $\theta$, or to drive according to how they think the car will drive (people can drive like themselves, but not so easily as others), we evaluate this by testing the participant's ability to identify the trajectory produced by $\theta^*$ in a few test environments.
-For each test environment, we show the participant four trajectories and ask them to select the one that most closely matches the autonomous car's driving style.
+Since we cannot ask them to write down a $\theta$, or to drive according to how they think the car will drive (people can drive like themselves, but not so easily like others), we evaluate this by testing each participant's ability to identify the trajectory produced by $\theta^*$ in a few test environments.
+For each test environment, we show the participant four trajectories and ask them to select the one that most closely matches the autonomous car's driving style, and report their confidence (from 1 to 7) for how closely each of the four trajectories matches the driving style.

-We have two dependent variables that measure this: the fraction of participants who are able to identify $\xi^{\theta^*}_{E_{\text{test}}}$ for each test environment $E_{\text{test}}$, and their confidence in selecting that trajectory.
-We combine them in a confidence score: the confidence if they are correct, negative of the confidence if they are not---this score captures that if one is incorrect, it is better to be not confident about it.
+We have two dependent variables: whether participants correctly identify $\xi^{\theta^*}_{E_{\text{test}}}$ for each test environment $E_{\text{test}}$, and their confidence in selecting that trajectory.
+We combine the two in a confidence score: the confidence if they are correct, negative of the confidence if they are not---this score captures that if one is incorrect, it is better to be not confident about it.

 We use rejection sampling to select test environments in which there are a wider variety of possible robot trajectories.
-We ensure the rewards of alternate trajectories under $\theta^*$ are below a reward-based distance threshold, to make sure the four trajectories do not look too similar.
+To make sure the four trajectories do not look too similar, we ensure the rewards of alternate trajectories under $\theta^*$ are below a certain threshold.
 In order to not bias the measure, we select one test environment for each of the two trajectory strategy clusters in each of the three informative environment classes, for a total of six test environments.
 For each test environment, we show two trajectory options in each strategy cluster.

 \prg{Hypothesis} \emph{Accounting for approximate inference significantly improves performance (the confidence score).} We leave open which approximate-inference models work well and which do not, since the goal is to identify which captures users' inferences the best.